Groups are a way to manage and assign workspace access and workspace roles for subsets of organization members.

 Admins and group managers can change group members’ roles.

 In the header, click the initials icon and select Settings.
+Select the organization name tab.

 On the Groups tab, select the group.

-In the member’s row of the members list, click the edit icon
+In the member’s row of the members list, click the edit icon.

 Select the new role and click Save.